 Why Does My Dog Have an Increased Temperature?

 As discussed above, body temperature may be increased due to many things.
-Fever increases the body's set temperature point (the normal temperature range of 100-102.5° Fahrenheit) to assist the immune system by activating immune cells to attack the foreign invader, such as a bacterial infection.
-With increased environmental temperatures and other causes of hyperthermia, the body's set temperature point is not increased1.
-The body temperature is temporarily increased but can cool off over a short period of time as long as cooling mechanisms are not overwhelmed by too much intense heat.
+Fever increases the body's set temperature point (the normal temperature range of 100-102.5° F) to assist the immune system by activating immune cells to attack the foreign invader, such as a bacterial infection.
+With increased environmental temperatures and other causes of hyperthermia, the body's set temperature point is not increased.
+1 The body temperature is temporarily increased but can cool off over a short period of time as long as cooling mechanisms are not overwhelmed by too much intense heat.

 Common sense and thinking ahead will allow you to avoid serious complications from overheating in your dog.
 Remember, if you are hot, your dog is hot.
 Dogs are not people—they have their own unique ways of staying cool.